Achievable logoAchievable logo

 Disclosure obligation

-To ensure clients are capable of making informed decisions, Regulation BI requires broker-dealers and their representatives to disclose the following in writing at or prior to any retail customer recommendation:
+To help retail customers make informed decisions, Regulation BI requires broker-dealers and their representatives to disclose the following in writing at or before any recommendation to a retail customer:

 • All material facts related to the relationship with the customer